 According to the CDC, women who have had a Zika infection usually clear the virus within a week, and there is no evidence to suggest that a prior infection will pose a risk to future pregnancies.
 However, since the Zika virus remains in the body for at least a week, precautions must be taken to prevent the spread of Zika sexually.2

-If travel to the affected areas is unavoidable, visit the CDC website to learn more about how to plan for travel and protect yourself from contracting the virus.
-4 Common sense measures like using mosquito repellant and not exposing your skin will help, but keep in mind there is currently no vaccine available.
+If travel to the affected areas is unavoidable, visit the CDC website to learn more about how to plan for travel and protect yourself from contracting the virus. link opens in a new window4 Common sense measures like using mosquito repellant and not exposing your skin will help, but keep in mind there is currently no vaccine available.